hertie-data-science-lab/binarysearchtrees-jvsamson/README.md

 * [Niklas Pawelzik](https://github.com/nikpaw)
 * [Justus v.
 Samson-Himmelstjerna](https://github.com/jvsamson)
 * [Alvaro Guijarro](https://github.com/Alvaroguijarro97)

-## Description:

-This group project aims to enhance and extend the capabilities of the BinaryTree Assignment.
-Our project focuses on improving the BinaryTree class, adding new methods for analysis, and providing visualization tools to better understand the structure and properties of binary trees.
-This will enable users to easily perform complex operations on binary trees and gain insights into their characteristics and behavior.

 ## Answers to Assignment Questions:
 * What is the main difference between a binary search tree and a binary tree?